gotamist/nlp/README.md

 computations were partially performed on this machine.
 Some of them were also run on a cloud (AWS).

 I've added an MIT license here for my work.
-Respecting the Udacity license for the content and project, I have have added Udacity's stock license within folder where appropriate.
+If the directory contains a project that was done as part of the Udacity NLP Nanodegree's project requirement, that is indicated in within the folder.
+Respecting the Udacity license for the content and project, I have added Udacity's stock license within folder where appropriate.